JuliaGraphs/MultilayerGraphs.jl/proposal/proposal.md

 **MultilayerGraphs.jl** is a Julia package for the creation, manipulation and analysis of multilayer graphs, which have been adopted to model of a wide range of complex systems from bio-chemical to socio-technical networks.

-We will synthetically introduce multilayer graph theory and applications, illustrate some of the main features of the current version of the package and talk about its future developments.
+We will synthetically introduce multilayer network science, illustrate some of the main features of the current version of the package and talk about its future developments.

 ## Description